julianhandl/react-ssr/readme.md

 Here you will define all your components.
 From small widgets to complex pages and so on.
 Everything thats a react component goes into this folder.

+**./resources**

+This folder should contain all the resources like images.

 **./actions**

 Contains all your redux actions.